HIASQ/PS3-IDPS-Viewer/README.md

 ### What's New

-hiasq "UPDATE" The program with a slight change and modified the Design, and the source code to open files in a format (.hex), dump by Hen tools
+"UPDATE" The program with a slight change and modified the Design, and the source code to open files in a format (.hex), dump by Hen tools

 use [PS3 IDPS Dumper](http://ps3xploit.com/hfw/dumper/index_idps.html) to DUMP your IDPS ((by PS3Xploit Team))